frankxsu11ivan/Amazon_Vine_Analysis/README.txt

 Results:
 Bulleted Results (list) that addresses the three questions for unpaid and paid program reviews:
-*How many Vine reviews
+*How many Vine reviews == Y ?
+709
-*non-Vine reviews were there?
+*non-Vine reviews were there == not paid ?
+2386061
 *How many Vine reviews were 5 stars?
+159
 *How many non-Vine reviews were 5 stars?
+1676546
-*What percentage of Vine reviews were 5 stars?
-*What percentage of non-Vine reviews were 5 stars?
+*What percentage of Vine reviews were 5 stars? .00006% *What percentage of non-Vine reviews were 5 stars? .99%